 “The first time they met was a few days before the transplant,” LaRossa said.
 “It’s an incredible story, and we need to celebrate Liz.”

-Liz said she didn’t tell many people before the surgery, allowing herself room to change her mind but never needing that space.
+Sylvester said she didn’t tell many people before the surgery, allowing herself room to change her mind but never needing that space.

-Liz’s manager, Gas Administrative Manager Ben Sieradzki, said that he wasn’t surprised when Liz informed him she was moving forward with this, not just because of the experience with her mom, but it is just her nature to help people anyway she can.
+Sylvester’s manager, Gas Administrative Manager Ben Sieradzki, said that he wasn’t surprised when Liz informed him she was moving forward with this, not just because of the experience with her mom, but it is just her nature to help people anyway she can.